What are Immunological Fertility Issues?

 Systemic enzyme blends work to stabilize and promote proper function of the immune system.
 This may greatly help the person who has developed antisperm antibodies to help suppress an attack on sperm, while also working to prevent long term damage to the health of the sperm.

-In the case of vasectomy reversal, Systemic Enzyme Therapy using Wobenzym N may help to reduce scar tissue or adhesion damage from both the vasectomy and vasectomy reversal procedures.
+In the case of vasectomy reversal, Systemic Enzyme Therapy using Fertilica Choice EnzymesTM may help to reduce scar tissue or adhesion damage from both the vasectomy and vasectomy reversal procedures.

 In women, use of systemic enzymes in relation to antisperm antibodies may also help to reduce pain and inflammation caused from an allergic reaction to the semen.